PureStorage-OpenConnect/px-gitops/asyncDR/presetup-gke.md

 ### Create a Secret from the service-account key.

 > Update the portworx namespace in '-n portworx' parameter if it is different.
+>
+> Update the '--from-file=./gcs-key.json' parameter with your json file if it is at different location.

 	kubectl --kubeconfig=${KUBE_CONF_SOURCE} -n portworx create secret generic --from-file=./gcs-key.json gke-creds